USS MADDOX DESTROYER ASSOCIATION

 Depending upon the speed of your connection, downloading these issues could take a couple of minutes.

 We need you all to send us your gossip, travel adventures, family doings, general life-style tips, etc. Longer articles can be posted on the website, while shorter items will be published in the Howgoesit.
-Mary Raines and I cannot make up all the articles ourselves, so we absolutely need your input.
+Kathy and I cannot make up all the articles ourselves, so we absolutely need your input.
 Don't blame us when you don't get an newsletter for awhile - simple, no input.
-So send your website articles to me and your Howgoesit input to Mary.
-Remember, this is a joint effort; it's how we all stay in touch and everyone needs to contribute to make it successful and lasting ---------Ben Gold
+So send your website articles to me and your Howgoesit input to Kathy.
+Remember, this is a joint effort; it's how we all stay in touch and everyone needs to contribute to make it successful and lasting ---------Dennis Stokhaug

 This photo submitted by Don Mettler, the Web Tender for the USS Hannock Association.
 Don's best guess is that the photo comes from the very early 1960's.
 The two aircraft midships are either AJ-1 or AJ-2 Savages, which were retired in 1962.